How To Write Multiplication On Keyboard

 Learning these shortcuts can save you time and effort, especially if you frequently need to write mathematical expressions.

-Tip 2: Utilize Autocorrect Features
+Tip 2: make use of Autocorrect Features

 Most word processors have autocorrect features that can be customized to automatically replace certain text strings with multiplication symbols.